Book a demo

 • Get explanations for code - Studying other people’s code is an effective method to learn to program, but you may not always understand how certain functions work.
 You can give ChatGPT code samples and ask the AI for a detailed explanation.

 Don’t treat ChatGPT as a substitute for learning the core principles and foundations of good programming.
-No one fact-checks the AI’s answers except for the user, and some users have reported errors in code.
+No one fact-checks the AI’s answers except for the user, and it's possible for ChatGPT and tools like it to hallucinate incorrect responses.
 Despite these limitations, ChatGPT can be a valuable resource for programmers.

 4. Join a coding program

 You don’t need four years of university to code professionally anymore.
 Many programmers prefer coding bootcamps or apprenticeships over a traditional computer science degree.
-These programs help you learn coding faster and more affordably than college.
+Programs like these help you learn coding faster and more affordably than college — all while gaining real-world skills.

 Self-teaching vs. a coding program